 - Chris at Nice Pick, Cowher posts about Mike Tomlin’s new extension that makes him the Squealers’ coach until 2014.
 You know what that means: Mike Tirico and whoever else does MNF these days calling him “The best young coach in the NFL” even while his team is struggling to play .500 football…until 2014.

 - David Ortiz has said he wants an extension with the Boston Red Sox, just the day after he won the State Farm Home Run Derby.
 Let’s think of all the latest Derby champions’ career paths after winning it, shall we?
 Prince Fielder is leading the MLB in walks and Justin Morneau is leading the MLB in on-base percentage.
 Ortiz would be perfect for that role, walking to first base a lot.
 After all, the main contributor to success in the Derby is patience and pitch selection, right?

 - Former Yankees owner George Steinbrenner died today at the age of 80.
 That piece from ESPN is very well done, and it sums up his career very well.
 He was the ultimate owner, buying the team with a group of other businessmen for $8.8 million and growing it into a team that’s estimated to be worth over $1 billion.
 Hate the Yanks as much as you want, but you’ve gotta admit this guy was good at what he did.

-Topics: Chad Ochocinco Twitter, Chad Ochocino Assault, David Ortiz, David Ortiz Home Run Derby, David Ortiz New Contract, George Steinbrenner, George Steinbrenner Dies, John Harbaugh Named To Competition Sub-committee, Mike Tomlin, Mike TOmlin Extension, Tour De France ITV
+Tags: Chad Ochocinco Twitter Chad Ochocino Assault David Ortiz David Ortiz Home Run Derby David Ortiz New Contract George Steinbrenner George Steinbrenner Dies John Harbaugh Named To Competition Sub-committee Mike Tomlin Mike TOmlin Extension Tour De France ITV